Gas crunch from cyberattack intensifies in nation's capital - WTMJ

 “It’s like a frenzy,” Barry Rieger, who owns a gas station in Burke, Virginia, told WJLA-TV.

-At Dixie Speedway in Woodstock, Georgia, maintenance and safety vehicles have to be filled up, but “all the gas stations close to use — within a mile of us — are out of gas,” said Mia Green, the track’s general manager.
-She’s heard of racetracks that canceled this weekend’s races because crews might not be able to get there due to gas shortages.
+Mia Green, general manager at Dixie Speedway in Woodstock, Georgia, said she’s heard of racetracks that canceled this weekend’s races because crews might not be able to get there.

 Many authorities are warning of the dangers of hoarding gas.